codeboxrcodehub/cbxcareertoolkit/README.md

 total = number of jobs to be created.

-status options = [draft , pending , publish,unpublished,flag ]
+status options = [draft,pending,publish,unpublished,flag ]

 is-remote = [0,1]